Librarika/manual/docs/users.md

 	![Users linked members button](img/users-linked-members-button.png)

-* Now the `Linked Members` page will be appeared like below.
+* Now click on the switch to linked members button and the `Linked Members` page will be appeared like below.

 	![Users linked members page](img/users-linked-members-page.png)